We’ll always tell you when we are collecting this information.

 We use the personal information you’ve given us to carry out a 'personal demographic service (PDS)' check.
 This means we try to find your NHS number and your GP details.

 When you answer questions about your symptoms (called ‘triage’) we collect the answers.
-This is so we can recommend the right outcome for your health needs (called ‘disposition’).
+This is so we can recommend the right outcome for your health needs.
 This might include directing you to other urgent care services in the area.
 We also collect the outcome you reach.
-This information is shared with the local site (the A&E you used the self-service tool in).
+This information is shared with the local site (the urgent care setting you used the self-service tool in).

 If you agree to use a recommended telephone assessment service we will also ask for your: